rgpihlstrom/Project3/README.md

 ## Overview: 85% Churn Detection!

 This project uses Decision Tree and RandomForestClassifier supervised learning methods to classify the churn behavior of Telco's customers.
-By analyzing past actual churn vs. no churn behavior, along with the respective customer attributes associated with each type of behavior, I developed a model that detected <b><ins>81%</ins></b> of Telco's churning customers.
-The developed algorithm/“model” can be reused to predict the future churn vs. no churn behavior with future Telco customers.
-The following 5 features were most predictive of churn: <strong>Month to Month Contract, Customer Tenure, Fiber Optics Internet Service, Payment, and Monthly Charges.</strong>
+By analyzing past actual churn vs. no churn behavior, along with the respective customer attributes associated with each type of behavior, I developed a model that detected <b><ins>85%</ins></b> of Telco's churning customers.
+The developed algorithm/“model” can be reused to identify future potential churn customers.
+The following 4 features were most predictive of churn: <strong>Month to Month Contract, Electronic Billing, Customer Tenure, and Fiber Optics Internet Service.</strong>

 ## Business Problem